 Welcome to Fired Up Friday, Steve Kaycee’s Friday subpage for Tats What’s Up!

-On August 16, 2019, Steve blogged about the birth of the idea for his 111th tattoo.
+On August 16, 2019, Steve blogged about the session of his 122nd tattoo.

 Check it out and enjoy!